SOCIAL CONTROL THEORY

 BARBARA J. COSTELLO, PAUL R. VOWELL

-In what has become a classic work in the field, Matsueda (1982) tested control theory
+In what has become a classic work in the field, Matsueda (1982) tested social control

-against differential association theory using Hirschi's (1969) Richmond Youth Project
+theory against differential association theory using Hirschi's (1969) Richmond Youth

-data.
-Matsueda found that measures of "definitions favorable to law violation"
+Project data.
+Matsueda found that measures of "definitions favorable to law

-entirely mediated the effect of his social control measures and friends' delinquency, and
+violation" entirely mediated the effect of his social control measures and friends'

-results are more supportive of control theory than differential association theory.
+definitions.
+Thus, our results are more supportive of social control theory than

 Social Control Theory and Delinquency